How to Invest Small Amounts of Money – 10 Easy Ways

 Worthy Bonds lets you invest small amounts of money and earn 7% per year with a minimum $10 investment.
 These loans are collateral-backed; however, small businesses can be riskier.

-The additional risk is why this investing idea has a higher yield versus traditional bonds.
+The additional risk is why this investing idea has a higher yield than traditional bonds.

 10. Precious Metals